Home

 Jacob the Humble Servant?

-With Jacob being the mild and calm tempered person that he was, had decided not to put up a fuss, or murmur and complain.
-As a matter of fact, Jacob took a stone and set it up as a pillar, and it would be at this time that he'd also asked his family to gather some more stones.
-His family would do as he asked and they would gather up the stones and pile them up in a heap. and soon after Jacob and his brethren would unite in agreement by breaking bread together.
+And with Jacob being the mild and calm tempered person that he was, he decided not to put up a fuss, or murmur, and complain about the things Laban had said.
+As a matter of fact, Jacob took a stone, and set it up as a pillar, and it would also be at this time, that he'd instructed his family to gather some more stones?
+So Jacob's family, would do as he instructed them, for they would gather up the stones, and pile them up in a heap.
+And soon after -- we find Jacob and his brethren, uniting in agreement, by breaking bread together.

 Know that the pillar and the heap of rocks, were Jacob and Laban's way of recording, and documenting their proposed "friendship covenant" with each other.
-And it would be at this time that Laban would call this place "Jegar-sahadutha" (which was a word in the Syrian Language) and Jacob called the place "Galeed" (which was a word in the Hebrew Language).
-Know that both names (although two different languages) means the same.
-Being that both words signifies - (a heap of witness)
+And it would also be at this time, that Laban would call this place "Jegar-sahadutha" (which was a word in the Syrian Language) and Jacob called the place "Galeed" (which was a word in the Hebrew Language).
+Know that both names (although two different languages) means the same?
+For both of the words signifies -- (a heap of witness)

 Bible Study Online